Hong Kong lawmakers grill security chief over protest violence

 Hong Kong has been shaken by a series of massive demonstrations against a proposed law that would have allowed extraditions to mainland China, and the city's police force has been criticised for using excessive force to disperse protesters.

+Videos of police beating unarmed protesters went viral and sparked public anger, and the tactics were widely condemned.
+Police said force was necessary to fend off protesters throwing bricks and metal bars.

-In a tense session, opposition lawmakers grilled Hong Kong's head of security John Lee over allegations of police brutality during the sporadic clashes with demonstrators this month.
+In a tense session, opposition lawmakers grilled Hong Kong's head of security, John Lee, over the clashes.

 READ: In full: Carrie Lam’s second apology and speech after Hong Kong protests on extradition Bill